manuel/bucky-sortkey/README.md

 Strings sort before lists, and shorter strings (lists) sort before longer strings (lists) that have the shorter string (list) as prefix.

-Here are some sample s-expressions and their sort keys:
+Here are some sample s-expressions and their sort keys (in increasing order):

 ````
 expr: "foo"